connecting

 Imagine this- a High-Speed Train from Vientiane to Luang Prabang and on to China.

 Normally the long 9-10 hour drive from Vientiane to Luang Prabang ( via Vang Vieng) can now be done by train in around 2 hours!
 So now in the Land of PDR- which is a reminder to Please Don’t Rush… you can now speed up your trip out of Vientiane to relax in Luang Prabang.
-The train makes a stop enroute in Vang Vieng... which is also a famous traveler stop along the Nam Song River set amidst limestone mountains.
+The train makes a stop enroute in Vang Vieng... which has also developed into a traveler mecca along the Nam Song River set amidst limestone mountains.
 A slower train is also available which makes more local stops.

 LCR- Lao China Rail has an APP to book tickets directly within 3 days of travel.